rabfulton/ChatGTK/README.md

   - Disabled by default; enable via **Enable Web Search** in the **Tools** dialog (top bar → *Tools*) or **Settings → Tool Options**.
   - For **OpenAI models**, this uses the built-in `web_search` tool described in the OpenAI tools docs ([OpenAI web search guide](https://platform.openai.com/docs/guides/tools/web-search?api-mode=responses)).
   - For **Gemini models**, this uses Grounding with Google Search via the `google_search` tool as documented in the Gemini API ([Gemini Google Search grounding](https://ai.google.dev/gemini-api/docs/google-search)).
+  - For Grok, this uses both a built-in `web_search` tool and a builtin `x_search` tool when appropriate.
   - Only models that support these tools will be configured to use them; when enabled, the assistant can automatically call web search when it needs fresh, real‑world information and return grounded answers with citations.

 ## Technical Notes